Pieter van Langen

 Environmental factors.
 A tunnel engineering project is a tender project.
 In the preparation phase, the availability of information needed for design is limited.
 During execution, time and money are limited.

 Issues.
-The more conflicts between partial designs, the more time and effort it takes to resolve them.
+The more conflicts between partial designs, the more effort, time, and money it takes to resolve them.

 Ambition